AntonioCabrera/Skyrim-inspired-inventory/README.md

 * Weight control for items to heavy to move
 * Currency system
 * Dynamic itemType and item scrollable lists
-* Dynamic action buttons for each item
-* Quest items possible
+* Quest, non consumable ingredients, keys and misc items as a possibility

 ## Possible paths:
 * Magic UI and user input